valory-xyz/contribution-service/docs/index.md

 	You can cancel the local execution at any time by pressing ++ctrl+c++.

-7. Check that the service is running: you should see the service transitioning along different states.
+7. Check that the service is running.
+Open a separate terminal and execute the command below.
+You should see the service transitioning along different states.

 	```bash
 	docker logs -f abci0 | grep -E 'Entered|round is done'